quentinhayot/node-apple-music/README.md

 Most functions take an `options` parameter.
 In addition to function-specific options, here are the options that they all support:
 * `countryCode`: country code to use.
 Defaults to `"us"`.
 * `lang`: request language.
 Doesn't seem to change anything, use `countryCode` instead.
 Defaults to `"en-US"`.
+* `noAuth`: Don't throw an error when trying to do a request without having an access token.
+Defaults to `false`.
 * `returnReq`: return the raw request object, with the HTTP status code, headers and unparsed body.
 * `returnJson`: return the unmodified JSON sent by Apple Music.
 * `params`: dictionary of additional url-encoded parameters to include in the request